chonpisitkong01/platform-engineering-kubecon-na-2025/docs/end-to-end/lab-guide.md

 Let's go over a quick overview of these plugins and see what they provide and how we installed then.

 ### Kubernetes Ingestor
-Automatically create catalog entities from Kubernetes resources, with support for custom GVKs, Crossplane claims, and KRO resources.
-It also create GitOps friendly Software Templates for Crossplane Claims/Composites, CRDs, and KRO Instances.
+Automatically create catalog entities from Kubernetes resources, with support for custom GVKs, Crossplane Composite Resources, and KRO resources.
+It also create GitOps friendly Software Templates for Crossplane Composite Resources, CRDs, and KRO Instances.

 [Plugin Docs](../component-docs/backstage/plugin-docs/kubernetes-ingestor/overview.md)